InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/not-invented-here.md

 - What metrics are being measured
 - Reward system

-## Sketch (optional)
-visual illustration

 ## Solutions

 *Verified resolutions and possible resolutions to the problem*

-* [Blog article from Oana-Maria Pop on going deep into the not-invented-here syndrome](http://blog.hypeinnovation.com/the-not-invented-here-syndrome) touches on this topic, describing a prescription for overcoming the "Not Invented Here" mindset:
+* [Going deep into the not-invented-here syndrome](http://blog.hypeinnovation.com/the-not-invented-here-syndrome) touches on this topic, describing a prescription for overcoming the "Not Invented Here" mindset:
-    - "Acknowledge that the "Not Invented Here" mindset (NIH) exists
+    * Acknowledge that the "Not Invented Here" mindset (NIH) exists
-    - Assess the impact of NIH on your innovation efforts.
+    * Assess the impact of NIH on your innovation efforts.
 For example, have you missed opportunities?
-    - Build in explicit incentives to overcome NIH
+    * Build in explicit incentives to overcome NIH
-    - engage people outside of the organization in strategy/evaluation phases for fresh perspectives"
+    * Engage people outside of the organization in strategy/evaluation phases for fresh perspectives
-* DMS video [Open Innovation: Proudly Found Elsewhere](https://www.youtube.com/watch?v=jNNz9poyKJs): Discusses the shift from strict NIH to empowering the "Proudly Found Elsewhere" approach.
-"It pays to look outside ones area (open innovation).
+* DSM video [Open Innovation: Proudly Found Elsewhere](https://www.youtube.com/watch?v=jNNz9poyKJs): Discusses the shift from strict NIH to empowering the "Proudly Found Elsewhere" approach.
+    * "It pays to look outside ones area (open innovation).
 The open Innovation funnel has permeable walls-->greater chance of success, greater speed."

 Provide template to use for code submission requirements.
 (Must include testing.
 Many companies have built-in, automated testing.
 Documented communication) For both host and contributors.
 Requires/assumes compliance.
 Mentorship (requirements can be informed via tracking above results)